Azure/ResourceModules/docs/wiki/ParameterFileTokens.md

   }
   ```

+3- The parameter files can now be tokenized as per required value.
+Then token must be in the format of `<<tokenName>>`.

-3- The user runs the modules workflow/pipeline, either from their remote branch or main branch so that it triggers the regular module deployment process.
+4- The user runs the modules workflow/pipeline, either from their remote branch or main branch so that it triggers the regular module deployment process.

-4- The tokens will be retrieved at runtime and replaced with the original values before handed over to the validation or deployment task/step.
+5- The tokens will be retrieved at runtime and replaced with the original values before handed over to the validation or deployment task/step.

 ---
 **Note**: The pipeline will not fail if you are not using a Key Vault for your custom tokens.
 However it will fail if you are tokenizing these values and the tokens will not been replaced due to missing token values.
 Where it will fail is at the validation / deployment task as the tokens are not valid names used in Azure resources deployments (i.e. resource name, resource ID) .
 The same applies to Local Custom Tokens in Source Control.

 ---

-5- The Validate/Deploy task will consume the modified parameter files with the required values in order to validate/deploy the Azure resource.
+6- The Validate/Deploy task will consume the modified parameter files with the required values in order to validate/deploy the Azure resource.